Note: This post may contain affiliate links that may earn me a commission, at no extra cost to you! Full disclosure policy.

 French press coffee is considered by many to be the best way to make a cup of coffee in the world.
-Learning how to make a word class cup of coffee is only a couple of minutes away, so keep reading and you shall be rewarded with sweet caffeine.
+A word-class cup of coffee is only a couple of minutes away, so keep reading to learn how to make a french press and you swill be rewarded with sweet caffeine.

 Time: 6 min.

-Also check out How To Make Iced Coffee to see how to turn an awesome french press into awesome iced coffee.
+Also check out How To Make Iced Coffee to see how to turn an awesome homemade french press into an awesome iced coffee.

 You can probably guess what you need to make french press coffee, but just in case…